-A recording of a program presented 6:00 PM June 29 (Eastern Time), Monthly Webinar, Technobility Webinar Series.
-You can earn 1.0 Category 'A' PDU by viewing this program.
+A recording of a program presented June 29, 2017, Monthly Webinar, sponsored by Technobility Webinar Series.
+PMI members can earn 1.0 Category 'A' PDU by viewing this program.
 View this program now.

-Please consider viewing this program to help you evaluate its suitability for your organization.
+Please consider this recording to help you evaluate the program's suitability for your organization.

 - "Rick is a dynamic presenter who thinks on his feet to keep the material relevant to the